Cjmoye30/README_Generator/README.md

   ### Description:

-  - This CLI program will quickly generate a professional README.md file with all of the necessary sections to add to.
+  - This is a command line program which will prompt the user for all of the basic info needed to start a professional README.md file.
+This file is not all inclusive and should be used as a starter template which should be added to over time.

   ### Screenshots: